-- Step 4: Final inspection and application for registration - Complete the Application for Registration of a Food Premises Form and pay the relevant fee.
+- Step 4: Final inspection and application for registration - Complete the Business Approvals Application Form and pay the relevant fee and submit it in person or via mail to the Council.
 Please allow a minimum of 10 working days to process the application and to schedule an inspection.

 Please contact Wyndham City by calling 9742 0738 or email firstname.lastname@example.org. for details on fees and any further information.

 Regulations depending on class of business

 The class of your food premises determines what requirements you will need to meet before registration will be granted by council.